RahuRabh/Summarizer/readme.md

 ## Article Summarizer

-This is a web application that allows you to summarize articles by simply providing a link or by pasting whole article to the article.
+This is a web application that allows you to summarize articles by simply providing a link to the article.
 The application uses Rapid API to extracts news/article body from a URL and uses GPT to summarize the article content and presents the summary in a clear and concise format.

 ## Installation